Skycoder42/QtBackgroundProcess/README.md

 	7. You can install either all of my modules, or select the one you need: `Qt Background Process`
 	8. Continue the setup and thats it! you can now use the module for all of your installed Kits for that Qt Version
 3. Download the compiled modules from the release page. **Note:** You will have to add the correct ones yourself and may need to adjust some paths to fit your installation!
-4. Build it yourself! **Note:** This requires perl and [qpmx](https://github.com/Skycoder42/qpmx) to be installed.
+4. Build it yourself! **Note:** This requires perl, [qpmx](https://github.com/Skycoder42/qpmx) and [qpm](https://github.com/Cutehacks/qpm) to be installed.
 If you don't have/need cmake, you can ignore the related warnings.
 To automatically build and install to your Qt installation, run:
 	- `qmake`
 	- `make qmake_all`
 	- `make`